nd1012/wan24-Blazor/README.md

 # wan24-Blazor

-This Razor library contains Blazor WebAssembly components and tools with Bootstrap 5 support (.NET 8) for Blazor clients (not server side rendering).
+This Razor library contains Blazor (.NET 8) WebAssembly components and tools with Bootstrap 5 support for Blazor clients (not server side rendering).

 **Included** is:

-- Layout component
+- Layout components
 - Several inheritable components
-- Bootstrap Icons version 1.11.3 SVG images (as generated C# code)
+- Bootstrap Icons version 1.11.3 SVG images (as generated C# code, from the referenced `wan24-Blazor-Shared-Core` NuGet package)
 - A bunch of validation attributes
 - DOM manipulation helper
 - File download helper (for sending a computed file download to the client